We're the community for social media leaders at the world's greatest brands

 - She has lived in most of the major cities in Texas, and Austin is her favorite.

-As a member of SocialMedia.org’s Community Team, Francie helps keep the community healthy for our members by finding other great brands to join their ranks.
+As a member of SocialMedia.org’s Development Team, Francie helps keep the community healthy for our members by finding other great brands to join their ranks.
 She’s a liaison for potential members to the SocialMedia.org community.

 Francie graduated with a degree in communications from St. Edward’s University.
 In her free time, Francie enjoys volunteering with the Make-A-Wish Foundation of Central & South Texas, where she interned while in school.
 She also enjoys hanging out with her cat and absorbing the Austin culture.